mckennapsean/dissertation/chapters/background.md

-provide guidance for conducting design studies, does not give actionable advice for knowing what stage a designer is in, what kinds of methods to employ, or the specific outcomes and decisions a designer should make, particularly in the middle four design stages.
+provide guidance for conducting design studies, does not give actionable advice for knowing what stage a designer is in, what kinds of methods to employ, or the specific artifacts and decisions a designer should make, particularly in the middle four design stages.
 The design activity framework is largely inspired by the nine-stage framework, in particular to provide actionable guidance not currently